-- Average EV vehicle prices are 35% higher than gas powered vehicles - Non premium EV ownership costs 18% more over a 5-year period - EV insurance rates have risen 75% compared with 29% for gas powered vehicles - Lamont Administration claims that the EV mandate will not have an "adverse" impact on small businesses.
+- Average EV vehicle prices are 35% higher than gas powered vehicles. - Non premium EV ownership costs 18% more over a 5-year period. - Democrats claim that the EV mandate will not have an "adverse" impact on small businesses.
 But...gas stations, mechanic shops, and transmission repair centers will be effectively shut down.